Alfresco/docs-alfresco/content-accelerator/latest/develop/content-accelerator-for-pnp-management.md

 The default Quality Document object type is the out-of-the-box available controlled document type.
 If you wish to add additional properties or aspects to your Policy and Procedure solution, you can extend the quality document type using the following steps.

-In a custom Alfresco AMP ( [See](/content-accelerator/latest/develop/extension-content-accelerator/) ) on what is expected of a custom ACA amp and how to set it up properly), define your custom Alfresco object model, then do the following:
+In a [custom Alfresco AMP]({% link content-accelerator/latest/develop/extension-content-accelerator.md %}) (see what is expected of a custom ACA amp and how to set it up properly), define your custom Alfresco object model, then do the following:

 1. Extend the `aw:qualityDocument` type in your object model.